 PHOTOCOPIES OF DOCUMENTS

 Some hotels are required to keep your passport at reception throughout your stay owing to government, country or local laws.
 You are therefore recommended to bring a photocopy of your passport and any visas with you when you travel.
-A useful tip is to photocopy your airline tickets, credit cards and your driver’s license etc. as this can speed up replacements on those rare occasions when the originals are lost.
-Even easier is to scan your documents and send them to yourself as attachments to your email so that you have access to them if needed.
+Best practice is to scan your documents and send them to yourself as attachments to your email so that you have access to them if needed.
+You may also want to photocopy your airline tickets, credit cards and your driver’s license etc. as this can speed up replacements on those rare occasions when the originals are lost.

 Many hotels use magnetic key cards.
 These may be required to use the elevator.
 The first digit of the room number usually indicates the floor level to select.
 In many hotels, key cards also operate the lighting and air-conditioning.
 The card is usually inserted into a slot or box located just inside the room in order for the electricity to function and it is a great way to save energy!